 The name Thayer has no specific cultural or religious significance, but it is often associated with strong work ethic and practicality in American culture.

 The surname Thayer remains a common name in the United States, particularly in New England, where it has been recorded since colonial times.
-It is sometimes given as a first name, often for boys.
+It is sometimes given as a first name, often for boys who embody the strong and practical qualities associated with the name.
+In modern usage, Thayer is often seen as a unique and distinctive name that reflects its American heritage.
+The name's simplicity and straightforwardness have made it appealing to many parents looking for a name that conveys a sense of honesty and integrity.